Sunday, 30 March 2008

 Joanne Catherall

-I had to choose Joanne over Suzanne Sully, which is odd because my name is Suzanne but Joanne is a brunette like me and this wins hands-down (every time) in the role model stakes.
+I have chosen Joanne over Suzanne - which is odd because my name is Suzanne, but Joanne is a brunette like me and this wins hands-down every time in the role model stakes.
 Now there's a female thing!
-Do men like other men because of their hair colour?!
+Do men like other men because of their hair colour?

-Joanne was a teen singer in the group the Human League.
-Plucked from the streets of Sheffield by father-figure Phil Oakey, the girls rose to fame by smearing on the blusher to nuclear effect and by, well, merely looking so bored.
-This was ultimately their appeal because their singing was flatter than average, but still, maybe this was their appeal too.
+Joanne was a teen singer.
+Plucked from the streets of Sheffield by father-figure Phil Oakey, the girls rose to fame by smearing on the blusher to nuclear effect, and by, well, merely looking so bored.
+This was ultimately their appeal because their singing was flatter than a clubbed slice of Hovis, but still, maybe this was their appeal too.

 Joanne Catherall (born 18 September 1962)